 Exchange students are invited to participate in orientation activities open to all new Northwestern and transfer students, including: International Student Orientation, hosted by the Office of International Student and Scholar Services, and Wildcat Welcome, hosted by Student Transition Experiences.
 These typically take place about 10 days prior to the start date of the fall quarter.
 GLO will also organize some customized programming for exchange students.

 GLO will provide orientation a specialized orientation program for exchange students only, scheduled one day prior to the start date of classes.

 U.S. immigration regulation states all J-1 students attending Northwestern are REQUIRED to "check-in" via the OISS Portal upon arriving on campus.
-Review check-in requirements, and come prepared with required documents to orientation.
+Review the arrival checklist for new students.

 Employment options for international students are limited but available.
 In most cases, J-1 students must obtain specific employment authorization from the OISS, particularly when pursuing off-campus work.
 You must obtain permission before beginning employment, even if it is for purposes of fulfilling an internship requirement.
 For more information about employment restrictions and applying for authorization, visit the OISS website or consult with an OISS adviser.

 A Social Security Number (SSN) is a unique 9-digit identification number issued by the U.S. Social Security Administration (SSA).
 It is used primarily for U.S. tax and payroll purposes.
 Exchange students who secure a paid job in the U.S. are eligible for a SSN, but you must be registered full-time and be in the U.S. for at least 10 days before applying.